AlphaFlow/scope/README.md

 ![Logo](https://www.alphaflow.com/wp-content/themes/Alphaflow/res/alphaflow-logo.png)
 # Scope
-The primary purpose of the scope package is to provide scopes that can be easily attached to Pop queries.
+The primary purpose of the scope package is to provide scopes that can be easily attached to Pop/Gorm (See gorm package) queries.
 Think `tx.Scope([scopeFunc]).All(&books)`.

 This repository also contains a limited "query language" for use with Go Buffalo.
 These scopes take query parameters and produce scope functions to generically manipulate `pop.Models`, see `scope.For[Filter|Sort|Paginate]FromParams(...)`.
 The `GetAggregationsFromParams` function serves a similar purpose of taking a set of query params and providing generic output, however because the result structure is different the aggregations execute a query to return the results for you.